JerBouma/jerbouma.github.io/_pages/financetoolkit/documentation/docs.md

  or YahooFinance.
 Defaults to FinancialModelingPrep.
 It is automatically defined if you enter an API Key from FinancialModelingPrep.
 You can overwrite this by filling this parameter.
 Note that for the Free plan the amount of historical data is limited to 5 years.
 If you want to collect more data, you need to upgrade to a paid plan.
- - <u>check_asset_class (bool):</u> Whether to check if the asset class will work for the function you are trying to execute.
-Defaults to None.
-If you are trying to execute a function that requires a specific asset class, this will raise an error if the asset class is not correct.
-If you set this to False, it will simply make an attempt to collect data but could lead to confusing results.
-The parameter is built in to limit the API calls as it needs to acquire the data from Yahoo Finance.
-It is turned on when the amount of tickers are < 20 and turned off when the amount of tickers is higher than 20.
-Can be overridden when you set it to True or False.
  - <u>historical (pd.DataFrame):</u> A DataFrame containing historical data.
 This is a custom dataset only relevant if you are looking to use custom data.
 See for more information the following Notebook:
  [https://www.jeroenbouma.com/projects/financetoolkit/external-datasets](https://www.jeroenbouma.com/projects/financetoolkit/external-datasets){:target="_blank"}